-As already mentioned, the flash memory system configuration file (.board) is an XML file that specifies the properties of a certain development board with respect to flash memory devices.
-The file consists of elements, where each element consists of tags and some contents.
-On the highest level, the file describes one or more passes, each specified by a pass element.
-This is an example of such a file, which specifies two programming passes for two different flash memory devices.
+As already mentioned, the flash memory system configuration file (.board) is an XML file that specifies the properties of a certain development board with respect to flash memory.
+A board can contain one or more flash memories, each with its own .flash file, and during flash programming, each flash memory is programmed in a separate pass.
+On the highest level, the .board file contains one or more of the following elements: